This loving, uplifting story offers families and educators an entry point to helping children understand illness. All

 “Now That I’m Here is a strikingly beautiful and moving eulogy for the death of a child.
-The story masterfully captures the voice of a young girl, and its heartfelt optimism in the face of the darkest circumstances is profoundly emotional.” —Hannah Moscovitch, award-winning playwright (East of Berlin, This Is War) & television writer (Interview with the Vampire, Little Bird)
+The story masterfully captures the voice of a young girl, and its heartfelt optimism in the face of the darkest circumstances is profoundly emotional.” —Hannah Moscovitch, award-winning playwright (This Is War, East of Berlin) & television writer (Interview with the Vampire, Little Bird)

 - Daytime Ottawa / Rogers TV – September 16, 2016 interview